 What to do if you stop feeling physically attracted

-If you’re in a relationship and sexual longing has diminished, Health.com advises to consider if you’ve lost desire just for your partner, or for people in general.
+If you’re in a relationship and sexual longing has diminished, Health.com advises to consider if you’ve lost desire for your partner alone, or for people in general.
 If you’ve lost all sexual interest, you may want to speak to a doctor or sex therapist.
 While if it’s the latter, the website recommends communicating and explaining to your partner how better to turn you on.

 If you’ve stopped feeling physically attracted to your partner, consider the following questions: